xingwujie/plant/README.md

 export PLANT_FB_ID=<facebook-app-id>
 export PLANT_FB_SECRET=<facebook-app-secret>
 ```

+If want to use Facebook OAuth then you'll need to setup credentials.

 (As with any site, the layout and options change over time so these instructions are an approximation.)